Region’s wine & beer tastings

 When: 10 a.m.-7 p.m.
 Monday-Wednesday; 10 a.m.-8 p.m.
 Thursday-Saturday; 11 a.m.-4 p.m.
 Sunday

-Wines: Boeger Sauvignon Blanc, Chronic Cellars Spritz and Giggles Sparkling, Macchia Sangiovese, Reckless Love Red Blend, Atlas Peak Cabernet Sauvignon will be poured.
+Wines: Astrolabe Sauvignon Blanc, Reata Chardonnay, Macchia Sangiovese, Zinderella Old Vine Zinfandel, Atlas Peak Cabernet Sauvignon will be poured.

 Cost: $12